DavidCarranzaCA/react-python-sql/README.md

 # react-python-sql

-Project using React, Flash and MySQL.
+Project using React, Flask and MySQL.

 # To get start